seriouslysean/usage--deno-0.97/README.md

 Use the `--unstable` and `--allow-env` flags to run the third party modules:
   - `deno run --unstable --allow-env third-party-modules.js`

-_Note: Versioning is done by adding the version to the import url._
+_Note: Versioning is done by adding the version to the import url.
+NPM is still useful as an easy way to reference scripts and commands._

 ### Has support for the `window` object